mvysny/vaadin-kotlin-pwa/README.md

 ./gradlew appRun
 ```

+See the `Bootstrap` class on details how those environment variables are consumed.

 ## Running in cloud

 This app is nothing more but a plain war project.
 It can be run in any servlet container; you can run it inside Tomcat's docker image etc.